LucasKuhn/inception/readme.md

 # Updates

 Please feel free to open a pull request!
-Specially if you find any errors of if there is something which could be simplified - I want this to be as simple and as clear as possible.
+Specially if you find any errors of if there is something which could be simplified.